zendframework/zend-diactoros/README.md

 #### Marshaling an incoming request

-PHP contains a plethora of information about the incoming request, and keeps that information in a variety of locations. `Phly\Http\IncomingRequestFactory::fromGlobals()` can simplify marshaling that information into a request instance.
+PHP contains a plethora of information about the incoming request, and keeps that information in a variety of locations. `Phly\Http\ServerRequestFactory::fromGlobals()` can simplify marshaling that information into a request instance.

 You can call the factory method with or without the following arguments, in the following order: